github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

 .. include:: ../reusables/download-github-database.rst

-Before running an analysis, unzip the databases and try :doc:`upgrading <upgrading-codeql-databases>` the unzipped databases to ensure they are compatible with your local copy of the CodeQL queries and libraries.
+Before running an analysis with the CodeQL CLI, you must unzip the databases.

 .. pull-quote::